DIY: Finishing What We Start

 1. Take on big DIY projects with a partner.

-But when you have a partner you’re checking in with, or who’s working right beside you, the energy multiplies.
-You’ll want to work a little harder.
+But with a partner I’m checking in with, or who’s working right beside me, energy multiplies.
+I want to work a little harder.
 I’ll go through a few more boxes.

 2. Start fewer projects.

-I limit my hobbies; I won’t start any new ones.
-I won’t visit Pinterest when I have a few minutes to kill (I’ll get too many ideas).
-It gets tough sometimes!
-But we have to be conscious of our schedules.
+I limit my hobbies—right now, I’m committed to not starting any new ones.
+I won’t check Pinterest when I have a few minutes to kill (I’ll get too many ideas).
+But I have to be mindful of my schedule.

-I’ve come to terms with the fact that I just can’t fit in a new project (like “learn to knit my own socks”!), no matter how much I crave those handknit socks, or how much you really want ____.
-Our houses, and perhaps wallets, can’t handle the cost of more hobby equipment.
-Our families want to spend time with us.
-Sometimes we just have to say, “No. Not now.”
+I’ve come to terms with the fact that I just can’t fit in a new project (I should learn to knit my own socks!), no matter how much I crave those hand-knit socks.
+My house and wallet can’t handle the cost of more hobby equipment.
+I just have to say, “No. Not now.”